Connect with others who understand.

 Written by Suzanne Mooney

-There is no cure for HPV, but a healthy immune system may be able to eliminate the virus in a year or two.
-You can reduce your risk by getting the HPV vaccine (Gardasil 9) and practicing safer sex.
-Your doctor can tell you if the HPV vaccine is right for you, as well as how often you should schedule a follow-up for a Pap smear or HPV test.
+You can lower your risk by getting the latest HPV vaccine (Gardasil 9), which helps protect against several high-risk strains of the virus that cause genital warts and cervical cancer.
+Your doctor can tell you if the HPV vaccine is a good option for you and how often you should schedule a follow-up for a Pap smear and HPV test.

 The Relationship Between Psoriasis and HPV